383rd Military Intelligence Battalion: History

-The 383rd Military Intelligence Battalion can trace its lineage to a battalion of the same name constitution on 8 February 1951 in the Organized Reserve Corps.
+The 383d Military Intelligence Battalion can trace its lineage to a battalion of the same name constitution on 8 February 1951 in the Organized Reserve Corps.
 The battalion was activated on 1 March 1951 in Newark, New Jersey.
 On 9 July 1952, the Organized Reserve Corps was redesignated as the Army Reserve and the battalion consequently transferred.
 On 28 February 1953, the battalion was inactivated.

 On 28 March 1996, the battalion's headquarters became the Headquarters and Service Company, and the battalion consequently reconstituted.
 The battalion joined the 464th Chemical Brigade, and would remain part of the brigade until 1 October 2007 when it was relieved.

 On 16 September 2015, the 505th Military Intelligence Brigade (Theater) was re-activated as part of United States Army North.
-The battalion's headquarters were established in Belton, Missouri.
-The 383rd was subsequently re-activated and came under control of the brigade later that year.
+The battalion's headquarters were established in Kansas City, Missouri.
+The 383d was subsequently re-activated and came under control of the brigade later that year.